RusiraJayatilake/micro-web-framework-template/README.md

 # micro-web-framework-template
 Micro-web framework template using Flask

-clone the repo and run py app.py in the terminal or CMD The application will run on http://localhost:2002/
+* Clone the repo and run py app.py in the terminal or CMD
+* When running the application, it will create an instance file for the Database
+* The application will run on http://localhost:2002/